 A recent New Jersey Appellate Division decision has confirmed that agreements between employees and employers to arbitrate discrimination or retaliation claims can be enforced, thereby barring employees from bringing such a lawsuit in civil court.
 In this blog, Aron Mandel reviews the recent decision and discusses why the employment agreement was found favorable by the court.

-Leslie S. Park discusses a recent New Jersey Appellate Division decision that makes clear that general reference of a law, policy or regulation may not be enough to support a claim under CEPA.
+This blog discusses a recent New Jersey Appellate Division decision that makes clear that general reference of a law, policy or regulation may not be enough to support a claim under CEPA.
 Learn about how plaintiffs can support a viable CEPA claim and how this relates to the conduct or action causing the complaint.

 Being a small business owner does not come without its share of significant challenges.
 Small business owners must often juggle a host of competing roles, demands, and expectations.
 This blog addresses the most common issues and some tips for avoiding them.